Government response to Creative Industry Action Plan

 NSW creative industries economic profile

-In June 2013, NSW Trade & Investment released the NSW creative industries economic profile, a statistical overview of the creative industries based on 2011 Census data.
+In June 2013, the department released the NSW creative industries economic profile, a statistical overview of the creative industries based on 2011 Census data.